vgonda/vgonda.github.io/talks/internationalizationing/slides.md

 ![](images/pet04.jpg)

 ## Makes the product accessible to more people

 ## Makes it more comfortable for others

 ## Makes a higher quality app

 ^Notes
 - More intention
 - Think about semantics
 - RTL and longer text can highlight bad UI

+## Saves time later

+^Notes
+- If you set your app up for i18n ahead of time, it's after to add it later

 # **Localization**